Greatest Hits (Sonny & Cher album)

 Greatest Hits is the fourth compilation album by American pop rock duo Sonny & Cher, released in 1974 by MCA Records.

 Album information

 Greatest Hits was released in 1974 and reached #146 on the Billboard album charts.

 Greatest Hits contains Sonny and Cher's hit songs from their two studio albums and their live albums released by Kapp/MCA Records.
 It contained "All I Ever Need Is You", "A Cowboy's Work Is Never Done" and the single edit of "Mama Was A Rock And Roll Singer ..." plus some live songs from the album Sonny & Cher Live.

 The original Greatest Hits compilation album in its entirety remains unreleased on compact disc.
 It was partially released in the 1990 compilation All I Ever Need Is You.

+Critical reception

+Cash Box wrote that the compilation "puts into perspective the contributions they have made together to make all of our lives a little brighter", adding that "you can't help but be enchanted by the numerous hits" and concluding that "togetherness is where it's at".
+Record World wrote that, although the material "has all been previously released", it "has never before been as timely as it is now", and highlighted the inclusion of the duo's "best" songs.

+Reviewing the CD version, which included Cher's solo songs, Cub Koda of AllMusic wrote that the compilation "brings together all the hits and important tracks" from their comeback era, noting that "every Sonny and Cher and solo Cher track that charted" is included and concluding that "this second batch captures their 1970s period perfectly".